Roseau County Landowners Coalition

 Frequently Asked Questions

-• A planned project by the Roseau River Watershed District (RRWD) and the Minnesota Department of Natural Resources to partially refill the Roseau Lake Basin
+• The Roseau River Watershed District (RRWD) and the Minnesota Department of Natural Resources wants to construct a series of embankments and water control gates around the Roseau Lake basin

 • The Engineer’s Report states the project will be completed by 2022